 Consultation on Greater Manchester’s devolved powers launched

-We're living through the most exciting changes to how England is governed in generations.
+We're living through the most exciting changes to how England’s cities are governed in generations.

 Greater Manchester has led the way on devolution agreements that move decision-making on crucial public services like local transport, housing and roads closer to local people.

 To ensure decisions can be made closer to the people they affect, the Greater Manchester Combined Authority (GMCA) requires new legal powers.
-This week the GMCA has launched a consultation that invites people to have a say about these new powers.
+This week the GMCA has launched a consultation that invites people to have a say about a second set of new powers.